 2007.
-2010 2011 Southbound Trafffic on Marcel Street 222 282 261 Northbound Traffic on Marcel Street 363 738 399 The same a constitution of the same as as as as we will consider the same and the same as
+2010 2011 Southbound Trafffic on Marcel Street 222 282 261 Northbound Traffic on Marcel Street 363 738 399

 A review of the City's collision information from July 2008 to July 2011 revealed that there were two collisions that may be susceptible to relief through an all-way stop during this three year period.
 While all collisions are undesirable, the collision experience would not be considered high, and does not show a pattern that could be corrected with an all-way stop.
 For a major collector roadway, the Collision Warrant requires a minimum of four collisions per year over a three year period.